-Other drugs with anti-inflammatory potential
+Other drugs with potential to reduce exacerbations

 Two RCTs in COPD patients performed before 2005 that investigated the use of an immunoregulator reported a decrease in the severity and frequency of exacerbations.
 Additional studies are needed to examine the long-term effects of this therapy in patients receiving currently recommended COPD maintenance therapy.